Business Finance (6392.5)

 Band 5 2021 (Commenced Before 1 Jan 2021)

-Learning outcomes1.
-Explain the goals of financial management of a firm and basic finance principles, including the time value of money concepts, risk-return relationship, efficient market and portfolio diversification;
+1. Explain the goals of financial management of a firm and basic finance principles, including the time value of money concepts, risk-return relationship, efficient market and portfolio diversification;

 2. Differentiate and explain theories and models used in investment, financing and dividend decisions;

-3. Select and apply appropriate models and techniques to solve problems relating to the valuation of shares and bonds, alternative capital investment proposals, and to calculate cost of capital;
+3. Select and apply appropriate models and techniques to solve problems relating to the valuation of shares and bonds, alternative capital investment proposals, and to calculate cost of capital; and

 4. Apply capital structure theories and dividend policies to solve problems involving financing and dividend decisions.